Do Aphrodisiacs Actually Work? 9 Popular Aphrodisiacs

 9 Popular Aphrodisiac Foods

-These are some of the most popular types of aphrodisiacs.
-Some of them live in your fridge, while others are more exotic.
+These are some of the most popular aphrodisiacs and their benefits.
+Some of them live in your fridge, while others are more ‘exotic’.

 Avocados